glass-brick/Scene-Manager/README.md

 You can pass the following options to this function in a dictionary:

 - `speed : float = 2`: Speed of the moving transition.
+(Also affects custom animations)
 - `color : Color = Color('#000000')`: Color to use for the transition screen.
 It's black by default.
 - `wait_time : float = 0.5`: Time spent in the transition screen while switching scenes.
 Leaving it at 0 with fade will result in the screen not turning black, so it waits a little bit by default.
 - `skip_scene_change : Bool = false`: If set to true, skips the actual scene change/reload, leaving only the transition.